fkroeber/gsemantique/Readme.md

 ## Acknowledgements

-This is developed with support by the European Union (EU) under the HORIZON programme within the project "LARGE EARTH OBSERVATION NEW SPACE ECOSYSTEM GROUND SEGMENT (LEONSEGS)".
+This is developed with support by the European Union (EU) under the HORIZON programme within the project "Large Earth Observation New Space Ecosystem Ground Segment (LEONSEGS)".